 New research shows that a TBI, even a mild one, can suppress the entire immune system.

 The immune system is the body’s natural defense mechanism.
-It consists of a network of cells, molecules, and tissues working together to protect the body from infection or disease.
+It consists of a network of cells, organs, and tissues working together to protect the body from infection or disease.
 After a TBI, the number and activity of cells in the immune system can change.

 This article will explain how TBI can affect a person’s immune response as well as some helpful ways to fortify your immune system after a brain injury.